Business Name Registration

 - Ownership of a business name cannot be transferred from one person to another using the form RBN2.
 The existing owner must complete an RBN3 to cease trading under the name.
 The new owner must complete an RBN1 to register the business name in his/her own name.

 - The registration of business names ending in a domain name suffix such as ".ie", ".com", ".net" or prefix such as "www" is considered undesireable, for the purposes of section 14(1) of the Registration of Business Names Act 1963.
 Proof of domain name ownership is required to process these applications.
-You can check if your .ie domain name is available and register it online at www.iedr.ie/register-your-domain/.
+You can upload this with the letter of no objection on the online form.
+You can check if your .ie domain name is available and register it online at www.iedr.ie/.

 - The word "Associates" or "Group" in a business name implies more that one, that is, a partnership.
 It cannot be used in the name in the case of an individual application (RBN1).